 Calls which result in a database queries (whether direct or via conductor) can have a profound impact on performance when called in critical sections of the code.

 Will the change include any locking, and if so what considerations are there on holding the lock?

 Other deployer impact¶

 Discuss things that will affect how you deploy and configure OpenStack that have not already been mentioned, such as:

 What config options are being added?
-Should they be more generic than proposed (for example a flag that other hypervisor drivers might want to implement as well)?
 Are the default values ones which will work well in real deployments?